davidgpop99/Manual_Testing_Project_For-OLX-.md/README.md

 1.1.1.
 Roles asigned to the project and persons allocated

-Project manager Fabian Cojocaru
+Project manager Fabian Cojocaru,
-Product owner Ionut Cheran
+Product owner Ionut Cheran,
-Software developer Alexandru Bucur
+Software developer Alexandru Bucur,
 QA Engineer Popescu David
 1.1.2 Entry criteria defined
 ( User must be logged into the OLX application
 Both User A and User B must be registered and logged in (for chat-related scenarios)